tal-shulgin/magento2-integration/README.md

 # Magento2 Module for Flashy

 ## Features
-Flashy's extension adds tracking events (add to cart, purchase).
-It also allows you to sync products and order statuses.
+Flashy's module for Magento 2+ adds tracking events (View Content, Cart Updates, Purchases, Page Views and more).
+Using the module all your products, orders and subscribers will be sync with the Flashy platform.

 ## Installation